Loading...

 Guides for writing and editing Remotion documentation.
 Use when adding docs pages, editing MDX files in packages/docs, or writing documentation content.

-Use this skill whenever creating or editing any markdown file.
-Do not wait for an explicit request — if a markdown file is being created or edited, this skill applies.
+Use this skill whenever creating, updating, or reviewing a skill file.
+Do not wait for an explicit request — if a skill is being created or edited, this skill applies.